mysurvive/pf2e-thaum-vuln/README.md

    ![Apply Damage](src/assets/applyDamage.gif)

 <br>
-Relevant actions have buttons on their chat cards to run their respective macros (currently only Exploit Vulnerability and Share Weakness).
+Relevant actions have buttons on their chat cards to run their respective macros (currently only Exploit Vulnerability, Share Weakness, and Cursed Effigy).
 See the below example:
 <br>

 ![Share Weakness Chat Button](src/assets/chatcardbutton.webp)